Marketing analytics

 Marketing dashboard

-The marketing dashboard contains multiple pre-built insights helping you understand your campaigns and costs.
+The marketing dashboard contains multiple pre-built insights that help you understand your campaigns and costs.

 Marketing costs over time